-Holly had an ideal childhood for a writer…which is to say, it was filled with foreign countries and exotic terrains, alien cultures, new languages, the occasional earthquake, flood, or civil war, and one story about a bear, which follows:
+…Which is to say it was filled with foreign countries and exotic terrains, alien cultures, new languages, the occasional earthquake, flood, or civil war, and one story about a bear, which follows:

 “It was getting dark, we could hear the thud, thud, thud of the generator across the tundra, and suddenly he stopped, pointed down to a pie-pan sized indentation in the tundra that was rapidly filling with water, and said, in a calm and steady voice, “That’s a bear footprint.
 From the size of it, it’s a grizzly.
 The fact that the track is filling with water right now means the bear’s still around.”

 Which got my attention, but not as much as what he said next.

 “I don’t have the gun with me that will kill a bear,” he told me.
 “I just have the one that will make him angry.
 So if we see the bear, I’m going to shoot him so he’ll attack me.
 I want you to run to the river, follow it to the boat, get the boat back home, and tell everyone what happened.”